5 Guidelines for Evaluating ERP Systems for Consumer Packaged Goods Manufacturers

 In general, to drive business process improvement, Ultra reminds CPG firms to keep in mind the following guidelines:

 2. Full Integration with CRM: Be sure the ERP system provides a seamless connection to CRM features for optimal customer service, helping to manage order customization, promotions, trade spending, and rebates.
-To remain responsive to changing customer preferences, it’s key to easily manage customer relationships and sales orders.
+It’s key to easily manage customer relationships and sales orders.

 3. Integrated Product Configuration: CPG companies are expected to provide quality and accuracy to customers.
 Enterprise systems should offer product configuration basics, and be integrated to configure and customize products based on unique needs, so it’s easy to make modifications, track costs, and maximize performance.